vampireneo/Convert-to-Chinese-Number/README.md

 # Convert to Chinese Number

-An function that convert number to Chinese number.
+A function that convert number to Chinese number.